bhumika-aga/Mail-Order-Pharmacy/render-manual-deployment.md

-# Manual Render.com Deployment Guide
+# MediFlow Manual Deployment - Alternative Method 🏥

-Since render.yaml has compatibility issues, follow this step-by-step manual deployment approach:
+**Note**: For most users, we recommend the [Quick Deploy Guide](QUICK_DEPLOY.md).
+Use this manual method if you need more control over the deployment process.

+Complete step-by-step manual deployment guide for MediFlow on Render.com's free tier with optimized configuration for performance and cost-efficiency.

 ## Step 1: Create PostgreSQL Database

 1. Login to [Render Dashboard](https://dashboard.render.com)
 2. Click "New" → "PostgreSQL"
 3. Configuration:
-   - Name: `pharmacy-db`
+   - Name: `mediflow-database`
-   - Database: `pharmacy`
+   - Database: `mediflow`
-   - User: `pharmacy_user`
+   - User: `mediflow_user`
    - Plan: Free
    - Region: Oregon
 4. Save the **Internal Database URL** from the database info page